Rubbish Removal Melbourne Price 🗑️ – Smartest Bins For Businesses!

 See our video as below on bin weights and density:

-On this one, we had to say no. Under our 30 day agreements we are hugely incentivised to keep prices low – and we have even reduced client pricing in the past in Melbourne – due to a commitment to a cheap price.
+On this one, we had to say no. Under our 30-day agreements, we are hugely incentivised to keep prices low, and we have even reduced client pricing in the past in Melbourne due to a commitment to a cheap price!
+However, if a state government increases the landfill levy significantly, we may need to revise our pricing in this regard.
+This is what affects rubbish removal price not just in Melbourne, but in other places that impose and increase landfill levies.

 Boosting garbage recycling will also help you prevent increased prices.